Fusion1013/CobaltMagick/README.md

 # Cobalt - Magick

-Magick plugin for Spigot.
+Magick plugin for Paper.
 Adds a powerful spellcasting system inspired by the game Noita.

 There are currently over 50 spells and more are in development.